-10 Best Skills to Put on a Resume
+10 Best Skills Employers Look for on a Resume

-In this article, we will cover the 10 best skills to put on a resume, plus online personal development courses that can help you hone those skills.
+In this article, we will cover the 10 best skills employers look for on a resume, plus online personal development courses that can help you hone those skills.

-Before we start running through the best skills to put on a resume, let us first distinguish soft skills and hard skills, as there are specific traits a hiring manager is looking for in an employee under these two types of skills.
+Before we start running through the best skills employers look for on a resume, let us first distinguish between soft skills and hard skills, as there are specific traits a hiring manager is looking for in an employee under these two types of skills.

 Soft Skills vs. Hard Skills

-As mentioned in my preceding article, soft skills describe who you are as a person and as an employee.
+As mentioned in our preceding articles, soft skills describe who you are as a person and as an employee.
 It sets you apart from other candidates who have similar expertise as you.
 Such skills include communication, leadership, critical thinking, interpersonal skills, time management, customer service, problem-solving, and more.

 Hard or technical skills are quantifiable abilities that are acquired and enhanced through education, training, and practice.
 Industries require their employees to possess a specific list of hard skills to perform the job properly.

 Although there is an abundant variety of soft and hard skills, there are certain specific skills that many employers seek from their employees.
-Here are the top 10 soft and hard skills you should add to your resume.
+Here are the top 10 soft and hard skills employers look for on a resume.

-This is the ability to solve complex problems in a different way, or to think of new ideas or solutions using your imagination and then executing them.
+This is the ability to solve complex problems differently or think of new ideas or solutions using your imagination and then executing them.
 Employers look for creative employees because they are interested in innovation that will set them apart from other companies.
 According to statistics, 94% of hiring managers said creativity is important when hiring a job candidate.

 2. Emotional Intelligence